rcos/CSCI-4470-OpenSource/Syllabus.md

 # CSCI-4961-01
-## Introduction to Open Source Summer Semester 2018
+## Open Source Software Spring Semester 2019

 ## Instructor: Wesley D. Turner

-### Undergraduate Teaching Assistants:
+### Undergraduate Mentors:

-- Adrian Collado collaa@rpi.edu
-- Alexander Schwartzberg schwaa6@rpi.edu
+- Byan Dieudonne dieudb@rpi.edu
+- Dan McCrevan mccred@rpi.edu

 ## Open Source has been taught at RPI since Fall of 2007 (taught jointly by Dr. William Shroeder and Dr. Luis Ibanez) as a 4000 level class, and then by Mukkai Krishnamoorthy as a 2000 level class.
+We will continue this tradition by offering it as a 4000 level course this semester and in the Summer.

-### Meets in Amos Eaton 217 on Mondays,Thursdays from 10:30am - 12:35pm
+### Meets in Amos Eaton 215 on Tuesdays, Fridays from 12:00pm - 1:50pm

-### Office Hours: M, Th 4 - 5:30 pm, Amos Eaton 207
+### Office Hours: Tuesday, Thursday 2 - 3:30 pm, Amos Eaton 207

 ### We are extremely thankful to RedHat for their generous support.
 Thanks to Mr. Tom Callaway and Ms. Gina Likins for their valuable advice and suggestions.

-##  Lectures are on Mondays and Labs are on Thursdays
+##  Generally, ectures are on Tuesdays and Labs are on Fridays.
+This will be flipped for some portion of the class due to the Friday = Tuesday start.

 ## Goal of this Class:

-Familiarize with open source software development, be familiar and eager to learn new technology stacks, Reading and Understanding Good Code.
+- Familiarize students with open source software development
+- Have them be familiar with and eager to learn new technology stacks
+- Able to Read and Understand Good Code.
-Patch an existing open source project.
-Work on a team collaborative project.
-Become aware of/conversant in team project and diversity issues.
-Prepare a new RCOS project for the following semester.
+- Patch an existing open source project.
+- Work on a team collaborative project.
+- Become aware of and conversant in team project and diversity issues.
+- Prepare a new RCOS project for the following semester.

 ## Learning Outcome: